mlappe/Softwareprojekt_NLmaps/smt/README.txt

 https://www.youtube.com/watch?v=aaalgJoRy54

-Eventually, create a folder containing another folder "corps" with six files: train.nl/mrl, test.nl/mrl and tune.nl/mrl and "mosespipe.sh".
+Eventually, create a folder containing a folder "corps" with six files: train.nl/mrl, test.nl/mrl and tune.nl/mrl and "mosespipe.sh"(mosespipe should be in the main folder, not in "corps").

 The last step is to run the script.